-Students are required to be at their assigned supervised clinical education experience sites for a minimum of forty (40) hours per week, unless the clinical site is open less than forty (40) hours per week.
+Students are required to be at their assigned supervised clinical education experience sites for a minimum of forty (40) hours per week.
 The days and times a student is expected to report is determined by the preceptor and students may be assigned to day, evening, night, weekend or holiday work hours.
 Preceptors may ask students to rotate their scheduled work hours in order to gain the most clinical experience during times of peak patient flow.
-During certain clinical rotations, students may be assigned to Saturday and Sunday hours as well.
+During certain clinical rotations, students may be assigned to weekend hours as well.
 The Campbell University holiday schedule is independent of the clinical rotation schedule.
 Third- and fourth-year students must follow the schedule as outlined by their preceptor for the month.